is adoption a traumatic experience?

 how this applies to adoption

-This is also why two adoptees can have very different experiences, even when their adoptions may appear similar from the outside.
-Adoption is not a single uniform experience, and neither is the impact it can have over time.
+This is why two adoptees can have very different experiences, even when their stories may appear similar from the outside.

 the answer isn’t so simple